elunna/nerfhack-changelog/README.md

 * An Archeologist wielding a bullwhip will not fall through trap doors (SLASHEM)
 * Archeologists get bonus when searching (FIQ)
 * Archeologists can reach basic skill in spears.
+* Archeologists get a -1 penalty when fighting snakes.
+* Snakes get a +2 to-hit bonus on archeologists
+* All snakes have the potential to paralyze archeologists in fear when they successfully connect a hit.
+* Archeologists can reach basic in axe.
+* Archeologists start out knowing dwarvish mattocks.

 ### CAVEMAN/CAVEWOMAN CHANGES
 * They cannot receive spells from their deity (Evil)